ABOUT

 Hello, I’m Helen.
 I am a British/Australian artist, a photographer, a designer, and many other things.
 But above all, I am human, attempting to make sense of this human experience.

-I photograph everyday objects—quiet, overlooked things—and never fail to be moved when they reveal themselves as exquisite abstract art.
+I photograph everyday objects—quiet, overlooked things like lampposts and skip bins—and never fail to be moved when they reveal themselves as exquisite abstract art.

 Broken surfboards transform into art in Broken Boards

 My art practice saved me when all I could see was darkness.
 It taught me that beauty isn’t something you find—it’s something that is always present, and is something you can learn to see.
-By changing how I viewed the world, I began to change how I experienced it.
+And by changing how I viewed the world, I began to change how I experienced it.

 At its heart, my work is about redefining labels and returning to the truth of who we are—before the world told us who we should be.